afpac/lightggfaq/loadouts/weapon-inspector.md

 **Q: What are recommended perks?**

-A: These are perks compiled by top community theorycrafters to be the perks to look for on each given weapon.
+These are perks compiled by top community theorycrafters to be the perks to look for on each given weapon.

 **Q: Why are some perks recommended on some weapons but not on others?**

-A: Each weapon has its own recommendations independent of whether the perk is preferred on any other weapon.
+Each weapon has its own recommendations independent of whether the perk is preferred on any other weapon.

 **Q: What do the different colors mean?**

-A: The colors denote which type of activity the perk is recommended for:
+The colors denote which type of activity the perk is recommended for:

 * Blue = PVE
 * Red = PVP